Series / Hello Ladies

 - Be Yourself: Jessica's advice to Stuart in "The Wedding", after diagnosing his failure to score with women.

-- British Brevity: Seven episodes in the first and only season, followed by a TV movie.
+- British Brevity: Eight episodes in the first and only season, followed by a TV movie.

 - Conscience Makes You Go Back: In Season 1 finale "The Drive", Stuart has finally made his rendezvous with sexy model Kimberly at a party.
 He finds out that Jessica has received crushing news—she has lost her job on a network crime drama.
 Kimberly leads Stuart out to the beach, takes off all of her clothes, and goes swimming in the ocean.
 Stuart has his dream: a hot model who is pretty clearly going to have sex with him.
 Instead, he goes home to comfort Jessica.